edwinwebb/grunt-init-lpserver/README.md

 _(Windows users, see [the documentation][grunt-init] for the correct destination directory path)_

+You then want to read the README.md in the generated repo.

 ## Usage

 At the command-line, cd into an empty directory, run this command and follow the prompts.